connexcs/docs/docs/feature-list.md

 # Detailed Features - ConnexCS
-The following is a comprehensive list of featires included in the latest stable version of ConnexCS.
+The following is a comprehensive list of features included in the latest stable version of ConnexCS.

 ## Customer Features
 * Unlimited customers.